Ty the Tasmanian Tiger 2: Bush Rescue: Plot

 Ty jumps down into a hole and encounters Cass in the heart of the island's volcano.
-He then summons a large number of green nanobots which join together to form a long-armed robot (known as Armstrong in the GBA game) to fight Ty.
+He then summons a large number of green nanobots which join to form a long-armed robot (known as Armstrong in the GBA game) to fight Ty.
 After a long and difficult battle, Ty manages to destroy Armstrong and defeats Boss Cass once and for all.
 When they return to Buramudgee, Ty, Sly and Shazza receive medals for their bravery from Dennis and Bush Rescue, while Boss Cass is sent back to prison to carry out lunch duty for all of his imprisoned henchmen.
 If the player achieves 100% completion, the bunyip elder Nandu Gili appears before Ty and Shazza through astral projection, and requests that the two teleport with him to The Dreaming (called "The Dream Time" in-game) for them to see something.
 When Ty passes through the portal, he is immediately spotted by three unknown creatures.

 The story of the Game Boy Advance version remains mostly the same, with certain sequences such as the opening battle with Fluffy being altered.
 A boss fight against a malfunctioning Cy the Cybernetic Tiger which was teased during the previous game's post-credits scene is also added, although it bears little relevance to the overall plot.